 - MSc (Kin) (Socio-cultural studies of physical activity and health)

-In addition to the emphasis on research and academics, we encourage critical thinking and the ability to work independently, skills that can transfer to any profession.
+In addition to the emphasis on research and academics, we encourage critical thinking and the ability to work independently, which are skills that can transfer to any profession.

-We offer our graduate programs in both full-time and part-time formats, with a number of different options available to students.
+Seven courses have been introduced that reflect the present issues in the physical education curriculum.
+Graduate programs are offered in both full-time and part-time formats, with a number of different options available to students.

-Students completing an MPE can focus on administration, curriculum, or supervision, while those completing their M.Sc. can focus on exercise physiology, ergonomics/biomechanics, sport psychology, or socio-cultural studies of physical activity and health.
+Students completing their MPE can focus on administration, curriculum, or supervision, while those completing their MSc can focus on exercise physiology; ergonomics/biomechanics; psychology of sport, exercise and recreation; or socio-cultural studies of physical activity and health.

 The M.Sc.
 (Kinesiology) program commenced in 2005.
 In its short history, many masters students have continued on to doctoral programs.
 Graduate students have authored or co-authored more than 100 peer-reviewed articles in that period.